 Your veterinarian will help determine exactly which vaccines are needed for your pet, but some of the most common include:

-- Bordatella – Otherwise known as Kennel Cough, Bordatella is highly contagious among unprotected dogs, and affects the respiratory systems of those afflicted.
-Most boarding facilities require that dogs be current on their Bordatella vaccines.
+- Bordetella ????????
+Otherwise known as Kennel Cough, Bordetella is highly contagious among unprotected dogs, and affects the respiratory systems of those afflicted.
+Most boarding facilities require that dogs be current on their Bordetella vaccines.
 Some facilities require the vaccine to be current on a yearly basis, while others require that it be administered every 6 months.

 Some other common vaccines you may want to discuss with your veterinarian include: